-A sale-leaseback allows American homeowners to sell their home to EasyKnock, without having to move out.
-You can remain in your home as a renter for as long as you need.
-We pay off your mortgage and you receive the cash you need.
-You even have the option to repurchase the house when you’re ready.
+A sale-leaseback allows American homeowners to sell their homes without having to move out.
+You can remain in your home as a renter.
+The sale-leaseback company pays off your mortgage and you receive the cash you need.

-EasyKnock brings you the benefits of owning with the flexibility of renting.
-You just pay monthly rent and renter’s insurance.
-We take care of the rest.
+A sale-leaseback brings you the benefits of owning with the flexibility of renting.
+You just pay monthly rent and renter’s insurance, and the rest is taken care of.
 You can even collect any remaining value and appreciation on the home if you choose to move.

 So why choose a sale-leaseback over traditional owning and renting?

-The upside of homeowning is that you have equity.
+The upside of home-owning is that you have equity.
 The downside is that you can’t easily access it.
 With renting, you collect no equity.
-But with EasyKnock, you have the best of both worlds.
+But with a sale-leaseback, you have the best of both worlds.
 You convert the equity you’ve been building up for years into cash.
 You get to stay in your house as a renter with money and flexibility.

-One of the hassles of homeowning is that you have to continue making costly mortgage payments, homeowner fees, HOAs, and property taxes every month.
-With EasyKnock, you only pay monthly rent and renter’s insurance, which can often be cheaper than your mortgage payment.
-EasyKnock takes care of the other payments, freeing up more cash for you to put toward your goals.
+One of the hassles of home-owning is that you have to continue making costly mortgage payments, homeowner fees, HOAs, and property taxes every month.
+With a sale-leaseback you only pay monthly rent and renter’s insurance, which can often be cheaper than your mortgage payment.

 Typically, you have to own a home in order to get appreciation from it.
-However, with EasyKnock, you can still access it even though you no longer own the home.
-If you choose to move out, EasyKnock will sell the house on the open market.
+However, with a sale-leaseback, you can still access it even though you no longer own the home.
+If you choose to move out, you can sell the house on the open market.
 Any appreciation on the property is yours to keep.
-If you decide to repurchase the house, EasyKnock will only charge the original amount we purchased it from you for.
-Any appreciation or change in the market price will not affect your repurchase price.

 The obvious downside to a sale-leaseback is that you no longer own the home once the transaction is completed.
 You can no longer build equity and will have to pay monthly rent.
-While our solutions can include an option to repurchase the property, the rent you pay does not go toward that option.
+While a solution can include an option to repurchase the property, the rent you pay does not go toward that option.

 While Americans have plenty of options when it comes to living situations and finances, many of those options are exclusive and outdated.
 They don’t provide the flexibility and financial freedom so many people are in search of.
-EasyKnock has developed a new and improved way to get all the benefits of home owning and renting while giving you the money you need to accomplish what you want to.
+A sale-leaseback can serve as a new and improved way to get all the benefits of home owning and renting while giving you the money you need to accomplish what you want to.